 Tara BrandelTara Brandel (Artistic Director, Co-founder) is a contemporary choreographer and performer originally from West Cork, Ireland.
 She trained at the Laban Centre, London and with Steve Paxton, Nigel Charnick and Lloyd Newsom.
-She studied Integrated Dance with Axis Dance Company and Alito Alessi, and in 2005 had a year's residency at Beaumont College, a college for people with disabilities in Lancaster, England.
-Her work has been performed at Firkin Crane, Triskel Arts Centre, Cork Opera House, Project Arts Centre, Dublin; Stukke Theatre and Ponderosa Festival, Germany; 848 Community Space, Jon Sims Centre, San Francisco Lesbian and Gay Dance Festival, Sky Dancers, Dance Mission Theatre, and Performance Showcase, San Francisco; and Spring Loaded, The Place Theatre and Chisenhale Dance Space, London.
+She studied Integrated Dance with Axis Dance Company and Alito Alessi, and in 2005 had a year's residency at Beaumont College, a college for people with disabilities in Lancaster, England,.
+Her work has been performed at Firkin Crane, Triskel Arts Centre, and Cork Opera House, Cork; Project Arts Centre, Dublin; Stukke Theatre and Ponderosa Festival, Germany; 848 Community Space, Jon Sims Centre, San Francisco Lesbian and Gay Dance Festival, Sky Dancers, Dance Mission Theatre, and Performance Showcase, San Francisco; and Spring Loaded, The Place Theatre and Chisenhale Dance Space, London.
 She has danced for Ka Rustler (Berlin), Emilyn Claid, (London) Jo Krieter(SF), and Kim Epifano(SF) and has has won numerous awards from the Irish Arts Council, London Arts Board, Zellerbach Foundation and Theatre Bay Area.
-She was a Co-Director of 848 Community Space, San Francisco from 2002 to 2004.
+She was a Co-Director of 848 Community Space, San Francisco from 2002-2004.
 Dance Theatre Journal writes, "Brandel's work has a startling raw honesty...ambitious and oblique"

 Mary NugentMary Nugent (Education Co-ordinator & Dancer) has danced with Croi Glan since 2006.
 She initially came along to community classes, and first performed professionally in 2008 with 'On The Wall' choreographed by David Bolger.
 She has also trained and performed with Adam Benjamin, Genevieve Mazin, Jess Curtis, Tim O'Donnell, Scott Wells, Jeff Wallace, Eric Kupers and Liz Roche.
 She has taught dance workshops with the Irish Wheelchair Association, Dublin Institute of Technology, KCat, and Open Arts, as well as InterAct and St Pauls Performing Arts School in Minneapolis.
 Mary has also co-organised events such as the Cork Women's Fun Weekend and Pride, and DJ's both locally and nationally.
 Mary holds a degree in law.
 (Mary in Pass Path Groove performed at COPE Irish Peforming Arts Festival/Eurosong, Cor 2012.)